§ Verifiable Public Registry v4 Specification

 § [MOD-PERM-MSG-6] Cancel Permission VP Last Request

 At any time, applicant of a permission validation process may request cancellation of the process, provided state is PENDING.
-Upon method execution, the pending validation is cancelled and paid trust fees are refunded.
+Upon method execution, the pending validation is cancelled and escrewed trust fees are refunded.
 If vp_exp is not null, vp_state is set back to VALIDATED, else vp_state is set to TERMINATED.

 § [MOD-PERM-MSG-6-1] Cancel Permission VP Last Request parameters